ac-93/braille_rl/guide/guide.md

 We printed the keycaps using a high precision 3d printer (Stratasys Objet260 Connex), this ensures that the features to be interpreted are accurate and consistent.

 Ideally, recreating these experiments will use the same keyboard or the same key switches, if these components are unavailable a similar experiment can be created using alternatives but differences should be noted.
 If using an alternative keyboard be sure that evdev accesses the right keyboard by specifying the correct keyboard name in ```ur5GymEnv.py``` files.
-Additionally, keys are currently presumed to be spaces 19mm apart for discrete tasks and safety limits are specific to this keyboard.
+Additionally, keys are currently presumed to be spaces 19mm apart for discrete tasks with safety limits that are specific to this keyboard, a tap depth actuation point of 2mm is also assumed.
 These will also need to be adjusted to match alternative keyboards.

 #### Configuring Sensor ####